D-i-m-i/D-i-m-i/README.md

 Hi all 👋

-I am a Software Engineer, having previously worked as a Mechanical Engineer manufacturing car engines and involved in innovative product development and patent analysis.
+Software Engineer with previous experience as a Mechanical Engineer manufacturing car engines, developing innovative products and performing patents analysis.

 📫 How to reach me: https://www.linkedin.com/in/dimi/ OR demetristz@outlook.com